Skip to main contentDermUnbound

 Dermoscopy AI

-Open-source skin lesion classification models.
-Run inference on dermoscopic images locally with pre-trained models for melanoma, BCC, SCC, and benign lesion detection.
+Open-source skin lesion classification using publicly available ISIC-trained models.
+Local inference on dermoscopic images for melanoma, BCC, SCC, and benign lesion detection.

 Surgical Planning